devops329/devops/instruction/observability/observability.md

 ## Vital observability characteristics

 There are a number of vital characteristics that make an observability tool valuable.
 These characteristic define the value and cost of the monitoring.
-Simple systems that only retain a couple of hours of data, and are located on difficult to access storage are not as valuable as realtime dashboards that all for complex queries with years of history.
-However, the realtime system are complex to build and maintain and therefore significantly more expensive.
+Simple systems that only retain a couple of hours of data and are located on difficult to access storage are not as valuable as realtime dashboards that allow for complex queries with years of history.
+However, the realtime systems are complex to build and maintain and therefore significantly more expensive.
 In the end, the characteristics that you choose should be aligned with the value of the system you are observing.

 ### Golden Signals